How to Get English Teaching Jobs Abroad

 It might seem unusual for a US employer to ask for a headshot with a job application, but it’s common practice in the global ESL industry.
 Many employers explicitly request one to accompany your resume.

-Step 2: Locate Jobs
+Step 2: Start Looking for Jobs

 Now that you’ve got your CV touched up, you’re ready to impress your future boss, get hired, and start teaching in your ideal foreign destination.
 How does one best get their name and face out there to the right recruiters?